ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @init - Initialization

 The plugin is loaded and initialized when the CSE starts.
-The `@PluginManager.init` decorated method is called during this phase.
+The [@init](https://api.acmecse.net/acme.helpers.PluginManager.html#init){target="_new"} decorated method is called during this phase.

-The signature of the `@PluginManager.init` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Initialization Decorator"
 @PluginManager.init